zunzuncito/violetear-docs/post/allocs.md

-The router since always has been behaving quite well this mainly thanks to Go itself and well, to the modest traffic it has been handling.
+The router since always has been behaving quite well, this mainly thanks to Go itself and well, to the modest traffic it has been handling.

 While doing some benchmarks and simulating some DDOS I found some patterns.
-All were related to the way the `request.URL.Path` was handled, the thing I notice is that the bigger the request path was the more memory allocations where used, at the end was pretty much-making sense since by splitting the path by '/' a slice was returned with all the possible parts of the path.
+All were related to the way the `request.URL.Path` was handled.
+The thing I noticed was that the bigger the request path was the more memory allocations were used.
+At the end was pretty much making sense since by splitting the path by '/' a slice was returned with all the possible parts of the path.

 For example, for a request like: